Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/athena.md

 To configure an Amazon Athena data source, you will need to enter the following information:

- 1. **Region**: Amazon regions are listed with their names and codes in the dropdown.
+ 1. **Region**: Amazon regions are listed with their names and codes in the drop-down.
 Choose the one where the data you need is located.

  2. **Credentials**: here you will be asked to provide the root or IAM user credentials: